-To help you save time and avoid unnecessary revisions, I thought it could be helpful to share the things we include in the Damn Good Writers copywriting brief whenever we work with clients.
+To help you come up with your own brief—one that works well for your and your writer’s needs—I thought I’d share the things we include in the DGW brief whenever we work with clients.

 Sounds great but I’m super busy… Is a copywriting brief really that helpful?

 It’s tempting to think you can “jump on a call” with your copywriter and chat haphazardly through every note and idea that’s rolling around in your head.
 But in my experience, a project that starts all over the place ends up being, well… all over the place.